Piyush3079/codeignitor/readme.rst

 Please see the `installation section <https://codeigniter.com/user_guide/installation/index.html>`_ of the CodeIgniter User Guide.
 _`User Guide <https://codeigniter.com/docs>`
-Add your facebook and google plus security key to make login with facebook or googlr plus working.
+Add your facebook and google plus security key to make login with facebook or google plus working.